 Madan Mohan Malviya- "जो इंसान अपने स्वयं की निंदा सुन लेता है वह सारे विश्व पर विजय प्राप्त कर लेता है"

 Madan Mohan Malaviya was born in 1861, he belonged from the heart of India- Varanasi.
 He was an educationist and an independent activist in Indian history.
 He founded the largest residential university in Asia, the Banaras Hindu University.
-In addition, he aced the role of a chancellor there for almost two decades.
+In addition, he aced the role of chancellor there for almost two decades.
 The university provided education to more than 35,000 students in various fields such as science, medicine, engineering, technology, law, agriculture, art, and performing arts.
-The Indian educationist was a man popularizing the slogan “Satyamev Jayate” of India.
-His contribution in strengthening India's education system can never be forgotten.
+The Indian educationist was a man who popularized the slogan “Satyamev Jayate” of India.
+His contribution to strengthening India's education system can never be forgotten.

-Geniuses are not born, they are made.
 The five teachers of India that we have discussed today are the part and pride of our nation.
 We should always take a piece of their teaching no matter where we go because each of them radiated different values and principles that we should swear by.
 Though these great personalities are not amidst us now, it is their hard work and commitment to teaching that has steered us in the right direction.
 Today, if we are teaching and learning from the comfort of our homes, it is because these teachers of India taught us right.
-They assisted us in our discovery and helped with great innovation and inventions.
+They assisted us in our discovery and helped with great innovations and inventions.

 We hope all the teachers reading this blog are inspired by the great teachers of India and that will further inspire the generations to come.
 If you are planning to digitize your school and become future-ready, Teachmint is the way to go.